 - Produced an Emmy-award winning film, Journey of the Universe, that is the first visual telling of the universe story.
 This documentary is accompanied by a book from Yale University Press and a series of 20 conversations available in film and podcast.
 Journey aired on PBS stations across the United States for three years and is available for streaming from Amazon Prime.

-- Created a series of MOOCs (Massive Open Online Courses) for Yale/Coursera, titled “Journey of the Universe: A Story for Our Times.”
+- Created two series of MOOCs (Massive Open Online Courses) for Yale/Coursera: “Journey of the Universe: A Story for Our Times” and “Religions and Ecology: Restoring the Earth Community.”

 - Built a website on the life and work of Thomas Berry and an archive for his papers at Harvard.
 Published 5 collections of Berry's essays and the first biography of Berry.